 Horace King is one of LaGrange’s most inspirational historical figures.
-Born a slave, King died a free man and highly respected engineer.
+Raised as an enslaved person, King died a free man and highly respected engineer.

 Around 1830, King was purchased by contractor John Godwin.
 Godwin took King with him to build a bridge over the Chattahoochee River and the pair began working on construction projects throughout the South.

 In the mid-1830s, Godwin sent King to Oberlin College in Ohio, the first college to admit African Americans.
 Following his education, King returned to work with Godwin, building courthouses and bridges throughout Georgia and Alabama.
 In 1841, they rebuilt their Columbus City Bridge which had been destroyed in a flood.